 Convertible Bonds

-These are bonds that can be converted into equity shares of the issuing company.
-Convertible bonds offer investors the potential for capital appreciation along with regular interest income.
+These can be converted into equity shares of the issuing company.
+They provide both potential capital growth and interest income.

 High-yield Bonds

-These are bonds that offer higher returns than other types of bonds, but they also carry higher risk.
-High-yield bonds are issued by companies with lower credit ratings and are also known as junk bonds.
+These bonds offer higher returns than other bonds but come with higher risk.
+They are issued by lower-rated companies and are also called junk bonds.

 Gold Bonds